OICR/softeng-blog/_posts/alex_lepsa/2018-03-22-Spring-Method-Security-Using-JWTs.md

 }
 ```

-This class is the object representation of the JWT.
+This class is the object representation of the JWT we are expecting in the request.
 We are using a couple [lombok](https://projectlombok.org/) annotation here to drastically reduce the boiler plate required in writing a simple data class, auto-magically generating getters and setters along with a few other nice things.
 Below is the `TypeUtils` class for reference, it's just a utility class we use that may or may not be of use to your project.

 ```
 public class TypeUtils {